IronCoreLabs/electron-ironnode/README.md

 IronNode relies on the [`recrypt-node-binding`](https://github.com/IronCoreLabs/recrypt-node-binding) library which is a native Node module written in Rust.
 This library is pre-compiled for various OS/Node version combinations to make it work for most Node projects.
 When a normal Node project adds IronNode as a dependency, a pre-compiled binary of the `recrypt-node-binding` dependency is pulled into the project for the OS/Node version the developer is on.
 Usually this step is invisible to the developer as it happens automatically during an `npm install`.
 In fact, [the source](https://unpkg.com/browse/@ironcorelabs/recrypt-node-binding@0.7.1/) for the `recrypt-node-binding` is little more than just configuration of where to pull the pre-compiled from and how to include it.

-Unfortunately Electron uses a custom version of V8 [as described here](https://www.electronjs.org/docs/tutorial/using-native-node-modules) and therefore the binaries we prebuild for the `recrypt-node-binding` won't work for various versions of Electron.
+Unfortunately Electron uses a custom version of V8 [as described here](https://www.electronjs.org/docs/tutorial/using-native-node-modules) and therefore the binaries we prebuilt for the `recrypt-node-binding` won't work for various versions of Electron.
 The common recommendation for how to make this work is to re-compile the native module library from source for the version of Electron being used.
 This is possible with the `recrypt-node-binding` library, but takes a little bit of work to get it functional.

 ## Adding IronNode as a Dependency

 There's two issues with being able to recompile the `recrypt-node-binding` dependency from source for an Electron project.
 First, the raw Rust source isn't published to NPM.
 As mentioned above, the `recrypt-node-binding` source that is published to NPM is little more than configuration.
+This means that there is no source to rebuild from when depending on the `recrypt-node-binding` dependency from NPM.
 Second, IronNode expects the resulting binary to be placed into a specific location on the file system when it is `require`d into Node source code.
+When compiling from source directly, the resulting binary isn't put into the expected location.
 Both of these problems can be fixed with a few changes to dependency locations and NPM scripts.

 ### Prerequisites